platipy/platipy/index.rst

 .. image:: images/platipy-big.png

-The platipy project is an effort to document efforts to build a game in Python and spyral for the OLPC XO.
-Read the introduction if you're interested in the motivation and some details behind choices made, or skip right to the guide if you're ready to start programming.
+The platipy project is an effort to document efforts to build a game in Python and Spyral for the OLPC XO (and other platforms, such as Windows, Mac, and the Raspberry Pi).
+Spyral is a library/engine for developing 2D games in Python 2.X, with a focus in rapid development and clean design.
+Any system that runs Pygame should be able to run Spyral.
+Read the :ref:`introduction <intro>` if you're interested in the motivation and some details behind choices made, or skip right to the :ref:`guides <first_guide>` if you're ready to start programming.

 News
 ----